-Embroider with 600 included stiches.
+Embroider with 600 included stitches.
 Bright LCD screen.
-Capable of 850 stiches per minute.
+Capable of 850 stitches per minute.
 Durable.
 Large working area.
-Auto needle threading function.
-Includes huge array of accessories.
+Auto needle-threading function.
+Impressive speed of 850 stitches per minute.
+Includes a huge array of accessories.

 Incredibly affordable for the quality and performance it offers.
 Provides a generous selection of sewing functions for users of all abilities.